'An absolute delight to read . . . Paris is brought to life on the pages of this exquisite book' Goodreads reviewer, 5 stars

 'A charming book based on a brilliantly imaginative concept.
 The characters are vividly portrayed and are a real driving force for this story where nothing much seems to happen, but where the slow pace nevertheless had me gripped throughout.
 I would advise you to go into this book expecting little beyond an answer to the question, 'Are you waiting for Monsieur Bellivier?', and let it surprise you' Goodreads reviewer, 4 stars

-Britta Röstlund has lived in Paris for fifteen years.
+Britta Röstlund has lived in Paris for over fifteen years.
 She is a freelance journalist covering everything from the Paris Fashion Week to French politics.